manylabs/resin-electronjs/README.md

   > "I've found another stream that has probably better availability.
 It is from urthecast.com project.
   > The chunks have to be grabbed from: https://d2ai41bknpka2u.cloudfront.net/live/iss.stream_source/chunklist.m3u8
   > Then the chunk link will look like: https://d2ai41bknpka2u.cloudfront.net/live/iss.stream_source/media-upp83ggdj_25765.ts"

+## setup
+1. follow the setup instructions in the README of the `master` or `ISS` branches.
+2. set the following environment variable on resin.io device dashboard:
+  - `STREAMLINK_QUALITY`: `mobile_720p`
+  - note: this build of streamlink will also support "desktop streams" from ustream, but they are slower w/ the pi (crappy wifi dongle?). to try, use `720p` or `best` instead of `mobile_720p`.

 ### Dev notes
 ssh access: